Zamiell/stardew-valley/Min-Max_Guide.md

 <br />

-## Appendix C: Average Gold per Hour for Fishing at the Mountain Lake
+## Appendix C: Average Gold per Hour for Fishing

-- For calculating the opportunity cost of something, it is useful to know how much gold per hour that one can expect while fishing at the mountain lake (the best spot in Spring).
+- For calculating the opportunity cost of something, it is useful to know how much gold per hour that one can expect while fishing at the mountain lake (the best spot in Spring during sunny weather) or while fishing at the forest river (the best spot in Spring during rainy weather).
 - In general, the chances to catch each fish can be found in [BlaDe's spreadsheet for patch 1.5](https://docs.google.com/spreadsheets/d/1HRc2zsEz-Ar_EFyS28HhNNXwGmq5Ilg9DJq12mZqDYk/edit).
 - For the mountain lake, you can catch, on average, 3.32 fish per hour (assuming that you use [Bait](https://stardewcommunitywiki.com/Bait_(item))).
   - This was discovered empircally by watching VODs at 10x speed and counting the number of fishing mini-games that are entered over X in-game hours.
 - In the following tables, the base chances for fish do not add up to add to 100% because of Green Algae and trash.
 Thus, we adjust them so that all percentages add up to 100%.)

+### Mountain Lake

 #### 6 AM to 7 PM (13 hours)